Press "Enter" to skip to content

 Full disclosure : this session started as a test, so my name was going to be “Test”, and it became “Testo” so I can sound like a Spaniard

 The New World has already been mapped and is divided into 13 regions.
-It looks like the French already occupied New Mexico for some reason, before anyone occupied Mexico in the first place.
+It looks like the French already occupied New Mexico, before anyone occupied Mexico in the first place.

 The French already have 6 colonists there, and 6 soldiers.
 On my side, I only have 2 colonists to allocate.